Despite popular belief, anyone can learn a foreign language regardless of their age!

 There’s more than just one way to learn German.
 Thanks to the Internet, plenty of different sites for learning german online are popping up every day.

-Once you’ve signed up, you’ll have access to tonnes of interactive German lessons and activities.
+Once you’ve signed up, you’ll have access to tonnes of interactive German worksheets and activities.
 Learning German on-line is great for those who like to be self-taught, especially when it comes to language learning.

 There are therefore plenty of ways to find the German Tutor that works for you.